 - (1) The provisions of Title I of this resolution shall not apply to this Title. - (2) There shall be a Cabinet of the President of the Association composed of the presidents of all chartered campus student organizations and the vice president of the Senate. - (3) The presiding officer of the Cabinet shall be the President of the Association.
-In the absence of the President the vice president shall be the presiding officer. - (4) The Cabinet shall meet monthly and advise the President on matters concerning the welfare of campus student organizations. - (5) Chartered campus student organizations who fail to comply with the above requirements are subject to loss of chartered status.
+In the absence of the President the vice president shall be the presiding officer. - (4) The Cabinet shall meet monthly and advise the President on matters concerning the welfare of campus student organizations. - (5) The Cabinet shall keep a list of all the Senators where they will supervise the attendance of the determined amount of events established by the bylaws and will present the list during the monthly meetings. - (56) Chartered campus student organizations who fail to comply with the above requirements are subject to loss of chartered status.